evmos/evmos/docs/validators/overview.md

 Seek legal advice if you intend to run a validator.
 :::

 Set up a dedicated validator's website, social profile (eg: Twitter) and signal your intention to become a validator on Discord.
-This is important since users will want to have information about the entity they are staking their EVMOS to.
+This is important since users will want to have information about the entity they are staking their POINT to.

 ## Community

-Discuss the finer details of being a validator and seek advise from the rest of the validator community on our [Discord](https://discord.gg/evmos).
+Discuss the finer details of being a validator and seek advise from the rest of the validator community on our [Discord](https://discord.com/invite/DkH6zxCXWz).